Based on Google's Search Quality Rater Guidelines

 Google's framework for content quality

 E-E-A-T is the set of signals Google's quality raters use to evaluate whether content deserves to rank.
-It's not a direct ranking factor — it's the standard every algorithm update is tuned to reward.
+It's not a direct ranking factor — it's the standard every algorithm update is tuned to reward, and it's what decides whether your pages get cited in zero-click and AI answers, not just blue links.
 See the full Google Quality Rater Guidelines.

 Experience